wandb/data-flywheel-nvidia/docs/02-quickstart.md

 You must [generate a personal API key](https://org.ngc.nvidia.com/setup/api-keys) with the `NGC catalog` and `Public API Endpoints` services selected.
 This enables you to:

-- Complete deployment of NMP (NeMo Microservices Platform)
+- Complete deployment of NeMo microservices
 - Access NIM services
 - Access models hosted in the NVIDIA API Catalog
 - Download models on-premises